The Martin Pollins Blog

 Eventually, Cassander, one of Alexander’s former generals, took control of Macedon and had Alexander IV and Roxana killed to consolidate his power.
 So, unfortunately, none of Alexander the Great’s children achieved anything notable themselves, and their fates were largely determined by the political and military turmoil that followed their father’s death.

-Surprising and not well-known Facts
+Surprising and not so well-known Facts

 Here are several surprising and not well-known facts about Alexander the Great: